From unboxing to generating power in about an hour. Plug-in solar is as simple as setting up a new appliance.

 Position solar panels on your balcony railing, patio, backyard, or any sunny spot.
 No roof access needed — no drilling, no mounting hardware on the structure.

-Connect the system to any standard wall outlet.
-The built-in microinverter converts DC to AC and safely feeds clean energy into your home circuits — no electrician required.
+Connect the system to a GFCI-protected outlet.
+The built-in microinverter converts DC to AC and feeds clean energy into your home circuits.
+Most homes already have a suitable outlet — if not, a minor upgrade may be needed.

 Start generating your own electricity immediately.
 Your meter slows down, your bill drops, and with battery storage you also get backup power during outages.